igorstojanovski/SamebugExtension/README.md

 ```
 Please visit https://samebug.io/searches/10116757 for more info.
 ```
+## Properties file

+Optionaly, you can add the application.properties file in your resource folder.
+You can set two different options:
+- **samebug.api-key**  - defaults to empty.
+- **samebug.endpoint** - defaults to: https://samebug.io/rest

 ## Requirements
-- Java 10 is required but that is soon to change
+- Java 10 is required but that is soon to change.
 - The URL that you need access to see the results is logged, not printed.
 Because of that you will need a SLF4J implementation on your class path.
 Logback being the default choice.

 # License